-How to Eliminate Odor From a Fish Tank
+How To Eliminate Odor From A Fish Tank

 The main cause of a smelly fish tank is something rotting or decomposing, but identifying what is decaying and how to prevent it is the challenge.
 For instance, a source of fish tank odor might be anything dead, such as a fish or plants or rotting food from overfeeding.
 Also, a buildup of excrement in the water or substrate or a dirty filter can cause problems.